dotnize/chessu/README.md

 <details><summary><b>Environment variables</b></summary><p>

-You may create a `.env` file in each package directory to set their environment variables.
+You may also create a `.env` file in each package directory to set their environment variables.

 client: